djiamnot/gdOscTest/README.md

 Left/Right arrow moves the sphere (and the oscdump should reflect the `x` location change)

-The `pos` message, updates the location of the cube.
+The `pos` message sent to /ActorReceiver, updates the location of the cube.